yashpanchalin/Yash/README.md

 **`CodeSmith (A Keen Developer)`**

-I'm Yash, A recent graduate with a degree in B.Tech CSE, and I'm passionate about diving into the world of development.
-My primary tech stack is MERN (MongoDB, Express.js, React, Node.js), and I'm well-versed in several programming languages, including Python, Java, SQL, and Typescript.

-I've built a strong foundation in system technologies, working with tools like Version Control Systems to manage collaborative projects seamlessly.
-Additionally, my experience extends to containerization with Docker and database management with MongoDB.

-Beyond my technical toolkit, I've actively applied my skills to projects that showcase my problem-solving abilities and creativity.
-I'm excited to contribute my expertise and continue growing as a developer within the Devfolio community.

-Looking forward to connecting with like-minded individuals and exploring innovative opportunities together!
+I'm Yash, A Freshman with a degree in B.Tech CSE, and I'm passionate about diving into the world of development which fascinates me to Question that "How bunch of lines of codes and say 0's & 1's can change the Entire Perspective of this World that we're living?".
+I'm a Full Stack Web Developer and want to be a Content Creator(ASAP), So I can give back to the Community and obviously to present myself to the whole world that "I DO EXIST"!!
+The Coding Projects that I'm going to be list down will not be any Clone of any WebApp that already existed, Projects will be Purely Based on Real-World Problems and I'll try to Plan, Design and Solve them!

 ---